 Bureau Seeks Comment on Scorecard to Help Schools Avoid Promoting Products with Tricks and Traps

-WASHINGTON, D.C. — Today, the Consumer Financial Protection Bureau (CFPB) is seeking input on a “Safe Student Account Scorecard” that would help colleges to avoid partnering with financial institutions that offer checking and prepaid accounts with tricks and traps.
+WASHINGTON, D.C. — Today, the Consumer Financial Protection Bureau (CFPB) is seeking input on a “” that would help colleges to avoid partnering with financial institutions that offer checking and prepaid accounts with tricks and traps.
 The scorecard would help colleges access upfront information about fees, features, and sales tactics before agreeing to a sponsorship.
 The scorecard would help create a level-playing field for all financial institutions that offer affordable products, regardless of their ability to pay bonuses to schools.

 “An important issue for young people is how best to manage their money while they are still in school,” said CFPB Director Richard Cordray.
 “Because of the influence schools may have on the financial products students choose, we are working to arm them with the information they need to negotiate safe and affordable products for students.”